MilaNLProc/mila-website-backend/content/open_positions/visiting_researcher/index.md

 We will try to assess all applications for a period together and make a decision with enough time to spare.
 Due to limited space, we will only be able to host 1–2 people per period.

-Due to the overwhelming response, we have already filled all slot for 2024, but will run another round in 2025.
-Please keep an eye out on social media for the annonucement.
+##NOTE: Due to the overwhelming response, we have already filled all slot for 2024, but will run another round in 2025.
+Please keep an eye out on social media for the announcement.

-<! --  Please fill out [THIS FORM](https://forms.gle/UVJY5QZm48H1fFZD8) if you are interested. -->
+Please fill out [THIS FORM](https://forms.gle/UVJY5QZm48H1fFZD8) if you are interested.